UncleGoogle/galaxy-integration-osu/README.md

-# GOG Galaxy 2.0 integartion for Osu!
+# GOG Galaxy 2.0 integration for osu!

+_Currently shown as "Newegg" as there is no osu id in Galaxy API_

 ## Installation